TheVovchik/Codebridge/README.md

 The matched keywords are highlighted with yellow color.

-The user can click on ```Read more``` button to go to an article page that contains the title and full description of the selected article.
+The user can click on card to go to an article page that contains the title and full description of the selected article.